 An anecdote from your past that validates your conduct and commitment to diversity would help you here.

-How do you Explain your Gap in Employment?
+5. How Do You Explain Your Gap in Employment?

-This is something that can catch people out – especially if their CV is light on details.
+This is a nursing interview question that can catch people out – especially if their CV is light on details.
 The best thing in all cases when it comes to gaps in employment is to include them on your CV and be honest about the reasons.

-Most hiring managers are reasonable people.
+Don’t forget, nurse hiring managers scrutinise CVs regularly so inconsistencies are easy to spot.
+However, most hiring managers are reasonable people.
 Especially in the nursing sector.
-So if you took time off to go travelling, care for a relative or write a novel, that’s fine.
-They just want to be reassured that you weren’t fired from your last role for gross misconduct and you were so unemployable you retrained as a nurse.
+So, if you took time off to go travelling, care for a relative or write a novel, that’s fine.
+The nursing interviewer just wants to be reassured that you weren’t fired from your last role for gross misconduct and you were so unemployable you retrained as a nurse.

-Obviously, if you’re studying to get your qualifications to then go on to train, that’s an entirely acceptable reason to be out of work.
+Obviously, if you’re studying to get your nursing qualifications to then go on to train as a nurse, that’s an entirely acceptable reason to be out of work.
 Include it on your CV as that level of commitment will count in your favour.

-Stonebridge Associated Colleges is one of the UK’s leading online course providers, helping thousands of people achieve their academic and professional ambitions every year.
+Stonebridge Associated Colleges is one of the UK’s leading distance learning providers, helping thousands of people achieve their academic and professional ambitions every year.